 - Aciclovir (Zovirax, Sitavig).

-- Certain cephalosporin antibiotics : such as cefazoline (Ancef, Kefzol), cefixima (Suprax) or cefalexine (Keflex).
+- Certain cephalosporin antibiotics: such as cefazolin (Ancef, Kefzol), cefixime (Suprax), or cephalexin (Keflex).

 - Anfotericina (Abelcet, Ambisome, Amphotec).